Kubernetes Series: Managing Normal Users Access to the k8s API

 Conclusion

 The primary goal of this article was to give a deeper understanding of the Kubernetes API Access Control functioning through practical examples.
-This has been accomplished through giving a general overview about the k8s API then getting more practical through different examples using the curl
+This has been accomplished through giving a general overview about the k8s API then getting more practical through different examples using the curl and kubectlcommands.

 References